rmcastil/git_presentation/README.md

 * copying your sourcefile or directory and making duplicates

+# Why I don't do this

+* hard to imediately tell what's been changed
+* not very cost efficient
+* hard to effectively collaborate

+# What I do do (hehehe)

+* Use Git!

+# Initialize

+# Create a new commit

+* Like saving a game

+# Build or experinemnt

+* branches
+* revert to save state

+# Branches

+# Collaboration

 # How people hire based off of github profiles

 * have they done dev in language we are using